Skip to navigation Skip to content

 Record the case + Read more ...

-For a new case, after Service Officers have recorded the details of the people involved, they need to record the case.
+For a new case, after recording the details of the people involved, record the case.
 This process will allocate the case number to the case.
 Provide the case number to the customer and write the case number on the paper application if there is a paper copy.

-Now add the details of the case including completing the Service Options dialog box in the Case/Registration window with the payee's choice of collection, that is private collect or collection by Child Support.
+• Add the details of the case including completing the Service Options dialog box in the Case/Registration window with the payee's choice of collection, that is private collect or collection by Child Support

 Service Officers must lock both customers to themselves.

-Collection choice: for new cases the collection choice defaults to ‘No’ (private collect).
+Collection option: for new cases the collection choice defaults to ‘No’ (private collect).
 Service Officers must change this if the payee wants Child Support to collect.
-If Service Officers ‘save accept’ eligibility, without changing the collection choice, the case will be registered private collect.
+If Service Officers ‘save accept’ eligibility, without changing the collection option, the case will be registered private collect.
 This means Service Officers will have to Opt the case in later, which produces confusing multiple letters to the customers.

 5